 Inspired by Channel 4's Old People's Home for 4 Year Olds and aimed at tackling social isolation in the elderly, Spirit of Youth will combine the mission of our Sprites Clubs (after-school Primary Shakespeare clubs) taking ten children from a local disadvantaged school to a local residential care home.

-“Over 60 per cent of residents in care homes never receive visitors, which has a damaging impact on impact on their emotional and physical well-being, even life expectancy.
-Children are open-minded and have an infectious energy, which will allow allowing both generations to challenge and enjoy themselves in a risk-free environment.”
+“Over 60 per cent of residents in care homes never receive visitors, which has a damaging impact on their emotional and physical well-being, even life expectancy.
+Children are open-minded and have an infectious energy, which will allow both generations to challenge and enjoy themselves in a risk-free environment.”

 Over the course of ten weeks, the children and adults will explore a Shakespeare play together.
 Under GSC’s guidance they will work together to create a 15-20 minute version of the play which will then be performed to family, friends and the wider community.